 “An inverse relationship generally exists between the measurement time horizon and the ability of top-performing funds to maintain their status.
 It is worth noting that less than 1% of large-cap funds and no mid-cap or small-cap funds managed to remain in the top quartile at the end of the five-year measurement period.
 This figure paints a negative picture regarding the lack of long-term persistence in mutual fund returns.”
 (S&P Persistence)

 As many of you know, Bull Oak Capital only invests in passive index ETFs because of this data.
 The odds of outperformance at the sub-asset class level is low.
-So why play the game?
-Many managers will argue that they are able to exploit inefficiencies in the market and capture that value (alpha).
+So why attempt to pick managers that will hopefully perform better than the indices?
+Or even worse, try to do it yourself?
+Many managers will argue that they are able to exploit inefficiencies in the stock and bond market and capture that value (alpha).
 Perhaps they can, but most cannot.
 For those that have, I have a few questions:

-- How much of your outperformance is due to luck?
+- How much of that outperformance (if any) is due to skill versus luck?

 The truth is that most individuals can’t tell whether or not a fund manager is skillful or lucky.
 Persistence is one important measure to test this, but not the only one.
 Better to not play the game at all in an effort to keep your pocketbook and sanity levels high.